Alexander-Rados/Data-Mining-Exercise-3/Master-Branch.md

 # Market Segmentation

-\#\#Background Defined market segments are fundamental for guiding a marketing strategy and as such, we valued clarity, ease of communication, and relevance throughout this project.
+**Background:** Defined market segments are fundamental for guiding a marketing strategy and as such, we valued clarity, ease of communication, and relevance throughout this project.
 Market segmentation, in our view, is not just a categorization scheme, but a